-3. Printing - businesses who provide bar codes printed on press and imprint houses providing bar codes printed on printers can avoid redoing costly jobs by implementing a verification system.
+3. Printing - businesses that provide bar codes printed on press and imprint houses providing bar codes printed on printers can avoid redoing costly jobs by implementing a verification system.

 4. Medical and Pharmaceutical Suppliers - need verification systems to properly mark products to avoid dispensation of incorrect materials.

-5. Chemical - to identify products accurately to avoid costly fines and law suits.
+5. Chemical - identify products accurately to avoid costly fines and lawsuits.